themagicalmammal/howtolinux/README.md

  My original boot time was 1min 4sec after removing apps it is now 58sec.<br /> <br />
  ![originalboottime](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/originalboottime.png)

- ### Disabling plymouth
+ ### Disabling Plymouth
  ```bash
  sudo kernelstub --delete-options "quiet systemd.show_status=false splash"
  ```
  ![boottime1](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/boottime1.png)

- ### Disabling Unnessary Extensions
+ ### Disabling Unnecessary Extensions
  Pop OS comes with a lot of Extensions which generally is not used by everyone so you can prefer to disable them you can. </br>
  The built-in extensions I use are - <br /> <br />
  ![extensions](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/extensions.png)

- #### The one's I have disabled are -
+ #### I have disabled these
- 1. **Alt-Tab**- Raise First Window - Make Alt+Tab only raise the first window in the group.
-By default, Alt+Tab will raise all windows of an application.
-This extension still groups windows by application, but only raises the most recent window in the selected group
+ 1. **Alt-Tab** -  By default, Alt+Tab will raise all windows of an application.
+This extension still groups windows by application.
- 2. **Always show workspaces** - Always show workspaces in the overview
+ 2. **Always show workspaces** - Always show workspaces in the overview.
- 3. **Desktop Icons** - Add icons to the desktop
+ 3. **Desktop Icons** - Add icons to the desktop.
- 4. **Pop Battery Icon Fix** - Fixes the battery icon in Pop!_OS to correctly match the current battery level.
-(I use this only on my laptop)
+ 4. **Pop Battery Icon Fix** - Fixes the battery icon to match the current battery level.
+(Useless for desktop pc)
  5. **System76 Power Management** - system76-power is a utility for managing graphics and power profiles.
-This helps if you have Hybrid or NVIDIA graphics.
-(I only use this on my laptop)
+(Useful for hybrid and NVIDIA GPU)

  ### Disabling Pop Shop on Boot
  Pop Shop always opens on the startup of the system there is a way to stop that.
 This also helps in saving some ram. <br /> <br />
  **Steps**
- 1. Edit Appcenter deamon from opening it at start
+ 1. Edit App center daemon from opening it at start
  ```bash
  sudo nano /usr/share/applications/io.elementary.appcenter-daemon.desktop
  ```